When you need consent for a proposed operation or management change on land in a SSSI and how to apply.

 - a list of operations requiring Natural England’s consent

 - your legal responsibilities

 - how to give your opinions or object to the designation

-Give your opinion or object
+Give your opinion or object to a new notification

 Changes and de-notification